fraterrisus/walkthroughs/aethus/items.md

 These generate a short-lived region of breathable atmosphere.
 Throw them against a wall (or the ground) to activate.
 The Mark I model will save you from dying but it will not fully recharge your air tank; the Mark II will do significantly better.
 However, if you use more than two of them in a row without finding some other source of air, you will get **Oxygen Poisioning**.

 {% endaethusitem %}
+{% aethusitem 'Packaged Foodstuffs' %}

+*Where:* Found throughout the Facilities.

+The Aethus version of an MRE (Meals Ready to Eat); highly preserved foodstuff that lasts forever in hermetically-sealed packaging.

+{% endaethusitem %}
+{% aethusitem 'Parsimony' %}

+Gemstones are for selling.

+{% endaethusitem %}
 {% aethusitem 'Personal Keycard' %}

+Issued to various members of the Lost World staff.
+You'll spend the middle game looking for several of these in order to unlock a series of doors, mostly culminating at the **Facility Kappa** dam control room.

 {% endaethusitem %}
 {% aethusitem 'Petroleum Fuel' %}

 *Where:* Occasionally found throughout your exploration, usually on abandoned jeeps.
-Sometimes shows up when you go [fishing](#fishing-lure).
+Also shows up when you go [fishing](#fishing-lure).

 No use other than being sold at the [Trade Node](#trade-node).

 {% endaethusitem %}
 {% aethusitem 'Pioneer Stew' %}

+*Where:* Produced at a [Cooking Station].

+*Cost:* 1x [Packaged Foodstuffs], 1x [Bottled Water (S)]

+*Effect:* +40% Stamina, +40% Nutrition, +30% Hydration

+You took a non-vegetarian MRE and boiled the contents in water... and then you *ate* it?!
+Well, I guess I can't think of a better use for Packaged Food.

 {% endaethusitem %}
 {% aethusitem 'Platform', 'Platform (S)', 'Platform (L)' %}

 *Variants:* Small, Large

 *Where:* Constructed (Platforms)